 Meridith has performed with many companies throughout the United States including Sweet & Lucky, FRANKENSTEIN (Denver Center for the Performing Arts), Taming of the Shrew (Colorado Shakespeare Festival), FAITH (LOCAL Theatre Company), The Misanthrope (American Conservatory Theatre), iO Chicago, Baby Wants Candy, ABOUND (Sprung Movement Theatre), Strawdog Theatre Company, House of Yes (square product theatre), God’s Ear (Recipient of the 2011 Camera Eye Award for Best Actress in a Drama), The Three Faces of Dr. Crippen, Messenger #1(Nominated as Best Actress in a Comedy for the 2012 Culture West, True West Awards), Failure…A Love Story, Mr. Burns, a post-electric play and Spirits to Enforce (The Catamounts).

-As a director, Meridith’s credits include: BITE-SIZE, An Evening of Micro Theatre (Off-Center at The Denver Center Theater Company), MOVE, An evening of unique theatre, Under Construction by Charles Mee (Naropa University, MFA), Beowulf, A Thousand Years of Baggage by Jason Craig and Dave Malloy, There is A Happiness That Morning Is by Mickle Maher and FUTURA by Jordan Harrison (The Catamounts), A Christmas Carol by Patrick Barlow (Miners Alley Playhouse), Escanaba in Da Moonlight by Jeff Daniels and Paul Sills’ Story Theatre (Evergreen Players), Moulin Scrooge by Peter Gwinn (The Catamounts in collaboration with The Band of Toughs), One Act: a fully improvised play (Boulder International Fringe Festival), and Normal Heights in collaboration with Jim Walker and Gary Grundei.
+As a director, Meridith’s credits include: The Father Project (self produced), BITE-SIZE: An Evening of Micro Theatre (Off-Center at The Denver Center Theater Company), MOVE, An evening of unique theatre, Under Construction by Charles Mee (Naropa University, MFA), Beowulf, A Thousand Years of Baggage by Jason Craig and Dave Malloy, There is A Happiness That Morning Is by Mickle Maher and FUTURA by Jordan Harrison (The Catamounts), A Christmas Carol by Patrick Barlow (Miners Alley Playhouse), Escanaba in Da Moonlight by Jeff Daniels and Paul Sills’ Story Theatre (Evergreen Players), Moulin Scrooge by Peter Gwinn (The Catamounts in collaboration with The Band of Toughs), One Act: a fully improvised play (Boulder International Fringe Festival), and Normal Heights in collaboration with Jim Walker and Gary Grundei.

 As an educator, Meridith is presently on faculty at The Peoples Improv Theatre (The PIT) in NYC and works as a visiting artist for the MFA program in Contemporary Performance at Naropa University in Boulder, Colorado.
 In 2013 Meridith was invited as a Guest Artist to work at the CounterPulse in San Francisco, CA. where she collaborated with war veterans and performers for an original performance for ECHOTHEATRESUTCASE.
 She has taught improvisation as Associate Faculty for The Second City Training Center in Chicago, IL and has taught workshops internationally for corporate teams, festivals and improv groups including Playback Theatre in Memphis, TN and The Improv People in San Miguel De Allende, MX.